yaya-sy/EntropyBasedCLDMetrics/README.md

 > python src/prepare_input_files.py -c data/Providence/ -a <AUDIO_FOLDER> -m checkpoints/librispeech_360.arpa
 ```

+Where `<AUDIO_FOLDER>` is the path to the audio folder.
+In the case of Providence childes data, the audio folder is `recordings/raw/`

 # Run the trainings

 Run the regression model training on Thomas (Experiment 2A):